seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 What does he say of Brutus?

 **Third Citizen**
-He says, for Brutus’ sake,
+He says, for Brutus' sake,
 He finds himself beholding to us all.

 **Fourth Citizen**
-’Twere best he speak no harm of Brutus here.
+'Twere best he speak no harm of Brutus here.

 **First Citizen**
 This Caesar was a tyrant.

 **Third Citizen**
-Nay, that’s certain:
+Nay, that's certain:
 We are blest that Rome is rid of him.

 **Second Citizen**
 Peace! let us hear what Antony can say.

 **ANTONY**
-You gentle Romans,–
+You gentle Romans,--

 **Citizens**
 Peace, ho! let us hear him.